CHI Community: an interfaith experience

 In addition, our ordained clergy who maintain good standing annually are recognized by the U.S. Government and may claim clergy tax status for income tax reporting.

 The CHI Interfaith Community affirms Spiritual Directors and provides ongoing personal and professional support.
 Our interfaith Spiritual Directors can receive and maintain “Good Standing” status for ethical functioning as they serve, and are also listed in our PROVIDER network.
-For more information on this NEW process, contact our Community Minister, Rev. Jessica Shine.
+For more information about Clergy in Good Standing contact our Community Minister.

 CHI SATELLITE GROUPS